qixin5/DiffTGen/README.md

 Currently, DiffTGen uses a fixed version of the faulty program as oracle.
 DiffTGen creates an instrumented version of the oracle program and runs it against any EvoSuite-generated test methods (as test inputs) to obtain the expected outputs.
 In an oracle file, you need to specify *the methods in the fixed version that correspond to those that are patched in the patched program*.
 If they do not include all the methods where the correct fixes are made, you need to additionally specify *the files where the correct fixes are made*.
 For example, for the bug *Chart_26*, the repair tool jKali modifies a method in *CategoryPlot.java*, but the bug's correct version modifies something in *Axis.java*.
 In this case, you need to create an oracle file specifying (1) the same method of the fixed version of *CategoryPlot.java* and (2) the fixed version (as a file) of *Axis.java*.

 When you need to specify a method of the fixed program, put a line in the form of `filepath:ln,cn` where `filepath` is the path of the method's class file, `ln` is the starting line number of the method, and `cn` is the starting column of the method.
-(Note that if a method starts with a javadoc as /** ... */, you need to specify the line and column numbers of its opening tag /**.)
+(Note that if a method starts with a javadoc, you need to specify the line and column numbers of its opening tag /&ast&ast.)

 When you need to specify a fixed file, put a line in the form of `null(filepath)` where `null` is the keyword and `filepath` is the path of the fixed file.